 Here’s 3 steps to get the airport support you need

 - Do you have any onboard requirements?
 Notify your airline about the need for any wheelchairs, oxygen respirators, extra legroom or dietary requirements.
-You may be surprised how much they can accommodate your needs.
+You may be surprised with how much they can accommodate you

 - Tell everyone about your condition!
 That includes the agent when booking, the airline, security and the cabin crew.
 It might seem a bit much, but people are easily forgetful, and reminding them will make the process as smooth as possible

 - Allow yourself extra time.
 Sometimes things can take a bit longer.
 For example, If you are travelling with a wheelchair, airport security may swab both the wheelchair and the person sitting in it.
 The swabs are then tested through a scanner before you are allowed to continue into the airport lounge.
-These extra procedures have the potential to delay your departure, and allowing for them will reduce the risk of you missing your flight
+These extra procedures have the potential to delay your departure, and compensating for them will cancel out the risk of you missing your flight

 Choosing the Destination